 - Removing a Member From a Texas LLC

-- How To Change Ownership of an LLC in Texas
+- Best LLC Services in Texas

 - How Long Does It Take to Form an LLC in Texas

 Apply for Your LLC Employer Identification Number

 When you form an LLC, the Internal Revenue Service will give it a federal employer identification number (EIN) that's uniquely assigned to your legal business entity.

 This means you'll need an EIN for all of your business dealings with state and local taxing authorities as well.